 Why are horse races called handicaps?

-Not all are – there are lots of type of horse races – but handicaps are the most common in UK racing and throughout the world, as they offer great competition and good betting opportunities.
+Handicaps are the most common type of race in UK racing and throughout the world, as they offer great competition and good betting opportunities.

 What is the difference between a handicap and a non-handicap horse race?

-In a handicap horse race, horses can carry different weights in their saddle to make the race more competitive, in a non-handicap all horses carry the same weight – so the best horse normally wins.
+The difference between a handicap and a non-hanidcap race is that in a handicap horse race, horses can carry different weights in their saddle to make the race more competitive.
+In a non-handicap all horses carry the same weight – so the best horse normally wins.

 How do I know if my horse is well handicapped?